 This model of the good life is most certainly best exemplified in the work of the Stoics.
 Stoic thought has seen a resurgence through the work of Tim Ferriss and Ryan Holliday and it is obvious why.
 We live in tumultuous times.
 Politically, socially, culturally and personally.
 There are so many external forces pushing and pulling us towards or away from things and it is good to be reminded that those things have less control over the happiness trajectory of our lives than we give them.

 And that is the benefit of this model of the good life.
-It helps us to accept the situations of our lives, to a degree, and gives us the capacity to react appropriately in order to maintain our equanimity and joy at living.
-It removes from us the burden of constant worry and gives us the perspective we need to know how to approach the difficult situations of life.
+It helps us to accept the situations of our lives, to a degree, and gives us the capacity to react appropriately in order to maintain our equanimity and joy of living.
+It removes us from the burden of constant worry and gives us the perspective we need to know how to approach the difficult situations of life.

 “Not what we have but what we enjoy constitutes our abundance.” – Epicurus